TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 **The specific providers we use for OBA are subject to change.** For a list of some of the applicable providers, click here.
 For information about how to opt out of tracking methods for these entities and others, click here.
 For more details about OBA and opting out, click here.

-Online Data is aggregated with the other information and data we collect as described in this Privacy Policy and/or similar data collected by partners to create groups of users and certain general-interest categories or segments that we have inferred based on (a) demographic or interest data, and a general geographic location derived from your IP address or mobile device, (b) the pages you view and links you click when viewing an email or using the Services and those of our partners, and/or (c) the search terms you enter when using certain search services.
+Online Data is aggregated with the other information and data we collect as described in this Privacy Policy and/or similar data collected by partners to create groups of users and certain general-interest categories or segments that we have inferred based on (a) demographic or interest data and GeoIP Data, (b) the pages you view and links you click when viewing an email or using the Services and those of our partners, and/or (c) the search terms you enter when using certain search services.
 We use this information to get a more accurate picture of audience interests in order to serve ads we believe are more relevant to your interests.
 We store page views, clicks and search terms used for ad personalization targeting separately from your Personal Information.

 We may also sell or transfer Online Data to certain third parties such as advertisers who will use this data to serve ads that they believe are relevant to your interests, and who agree to maintain the confidentiality of this information.
 Some of these third parties may combine the Online Data with their own data about you to form a more detailed picture.